Chart Color Schemes

 Sussex Inlet is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Sussex Inlet, as per the latest Census evaluation, 89.9% of dwellings were houses, with the remaining 10.0% comprising semi-detached homes, apartments, and other types.
-This compares to Non-Metro NSW's 87.8% houses and 12.2% other dwellings.
-Home ownership in Sussex Inlet stood at 60.1%, with mortgaged properties at 20.0% and rented ones at 19.9%.
+The dwelling structure in Sussex Inlet, as per the latest Census, consisted of 89.9% houses and 10.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 87.8% houses and 12.2% other dwellings.
+Home ownership in Sussex Inlet stood at 60.1%, with mortgaged dwellings at 20.0% and rented dwellings at 19.9%.
 The median monthly mortgage repayment was $1,511, lower than Non-Metro NSW's average of $1,733.
-The median weekly rent in Sussex Inlet was $310, compared to $350 in Non-Metro NSW.
-Nationally, Sussex Inlet's mortgage repayments were significantly lower at $1,511 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent in Sussex Inlet was $310, compared to Non-Metro NSW's $350.
+Nationally, Sussex Inlet's mortgage repayments were significantly lower at $1,511 versus the Australian average of $1,863, and rents were substantially below the national figure of $375 at $310.

 Frequently Asked Questions - Housing